LeDHoang/Insta-MERN/README.md

+#Instagram Full stack Clone

-This is a Full-steck web app based on Instagram that created using MERN (mongoDB, Express, React, Node)
+This is a Full-stack web app based on Instagram that created using MERN (mongoDB, Express, React, Node)

 All user information is stored on MongoDB and all photo are stored on Cloudinary